RedApparat/Fotoapparat/README.md

 }
 ```

-### Take picture
+### Take a picture

-Finally we are ready to take picture.
+Finally, we are ready to take a picture.
 You have various options.

 ```kotlin
 val photoResult = fotoapparat.takePicture()